This post may contain affiliate links. Please refer to my Disclosures Page for more details.

 - Mix 300ml Sour Cream, 6 tsp Caster Sugar and 0.5 tsp Vanilla Extract until combined.

 - Once the filling is cooked, add the topping and bake for a further 10/15 minutes.

-- Whizz 100g Salted Peanut Brittle up in a little processor or grinder into fine crumbs.
+- Whizz 25g Chopped Salted Peanuts and 6 Werthers Originals up in a little processor or grinder into fine crumbs.

 - Once the cheesecake is cool, sprinkle the crumbs all over the top.
-This step isn’t needed but it covers up the slightly unattractive top, adds a little extra sweet and peanut flavour.
+This step isn't needed but it covers up the slightly unattractive top and adds a little extra sweet and peanut flavour.

 - Leave the cooked cheesecake to cool entirely before serving – ideally overnight.